-- Apply knowledge of medical terminology and anatomy and physiology as a healthcare professional.
+- Demonstrate knowledge of medical terminology and anatomy and physiology as a healthcare professional.

 Successful completion of this certificate may lead to employment in a variety of different occupations and industries.
 Below are examples of related occupations with associated Arizona-based annual median wages* for this program.
 Education requirements vary for the occupations listed below, so you may need further education or degrees in order to qualify for some of these jobs and earn the related salaries.
 Please visit with an academic advisor and/or program director for additional information.